eweren/RaspALight/README.md

 Now, you can already access your website. to customize it, you can upload and change the background via the website, and do the rest in the index.php and style.css files.

 For your understanding of what i did there with all those files:
--   index.html    -> Just a forwarding site to the index.php
+-   index.html    -> Just a forwarding site to the index.php with a little preloading animation
 -   index.php     -> Watches over the python processes, to see if there is already an alarm set up, generating the html file based on wether there are active alarms or not
 -   upload.php    -> Very simple script to upload a new background and setting it up
 -   alarm.py      -> Calculating when the alarm has to start, based on the data given by the index.php-forms and executing this alarm
--   fading.py     -> Script to let the strip fade through all its colors (by dordnung https://github.com/dordnung/raspberrypi-ledstrip/blob/master/fading.py), but not implemented into the webinterface at the moment
 -   killpython.py -> Kills the python-process with the id given by args
 -   setColor.py   -> Sets red, green and blue led to the given args